Exploiting Hybrid Active and Passive Multiple Access via Slotted ALOHA-Driven Backscatter Communications: Algorithm Design

-where $\bm H_m^{\rm d}=\bm h_m^{\rm d}(\bm h_m^{\rm d})^{\rm H}$ and $\bm H_n^{\rm b}=\bm h_n^{\rm b} (\bm h_n^{\rm b})^{\rm H}$.
+where $\bm H_m^{\text {d}}=\bm h_m^{\text {d}}(\bm h_m^{\text {d}})^{\text {H}}$ and $\bm H_n^{\text {b}}=\bm h_n^{\text {b}} (\bm h_n^{\text {b}})^{\text {H}}$.

-{Yet despite that, problem (\ref{sp2}) is still challenging to solve, since the rank-one constraint $C_{9}^{\text{BF}}$ is non-convex.} To deal with this, we first dropped $C_{9}^{\text{BF}}$ to obtain a standard SDP problem \cite{LuoMa}, i.e.,
+Yet despite that, problem (\ref{sp2}) remains difficult to solve due to the non-convex rank-one constraint $C_{9}^{\text{BF}}$.
+To address this issue, we first omit the constraint $C_{9}^{\text{BF}}$, leading to a standard SDP problem \cite{LuoMa}, i.e.,